mpanighetti/dnd5e-030crc/main.md

 _**Murexian Immunity.**_ The creature is immune to poison damage and the poisoned condition, including those caused by murexian poisons.

-_**Poisonous Skin.**_ If another creature comes into direct contact with a murexian creature's body, it must succeed on a DC 9 Constitution saving throw or become poisoned for 1 minute.
-A poisoned creature no longer in direct contact with the murexian creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+_**Poisonous Skin.**_ If another creature comes into direct contact with a murexian creature's body, it must succeed on a DC 9 Constitution Saving Throw or become poisoned for 1 minute.
+A poisoned creature no longer in direct contact with the murexian creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.

-Additionally, if a creature eats a murexian plant or animal, it must succeed on a DC 12 Constitution saving throw or become poisoned for 1 hour.
+Additionally, if a creature eats a murexian plant or animal, it must succeed on a DC 12 Constitution Saving Throw or become poisoned for 1 hour.

 #### Severe Corruption (Challenge 2-5)

-_**Enhanced Poisonous Skin.**_ The DC on the Poisonous Skin trait's saving throw is now increased to the recommended level for the creature's challenge rating (after murexian corruption modifications).
+_**Enhanced Poisonous Skin.**_ The DC on the Poisonous Skin trait's Saving Throw is now increased to the recommended level for the creature's challenge rating (after murexian corruption modifications).
 For example, a creature with challenge 2 has a recommended save DC of 13, and a creature with challenge 8 increases the save DC to 16.
 See the Dungeon Master's Workshop chapter in the _Dungeon Master's Guide_ for reference.

-Additionally, a creature that fails this saving throw is paralyzed until the end of its next turn.
+Additionally, a creature that fails this Saving Throw is paralyzed until the end of its next turn.

 _**Murexian Poison.**_ All attacks and traits of a murexian creature that deal poison damage or cause the poisoned condition treat poison immunity as poison resistance and ignores a target's normal poison resistance, unless the target has specific resistances or immunities to murexian poisons.
 Targets with poison immunity or murexian poison resistance have advantage on saves against murexian poisons, and targets with murexian poison immunity automatically succeed on such saves.